-- a.
-Any condition which is in breach, - b.
-A short description of the non-compliance, and c.
+a.
+Any condition which is in breach,

+- b.
+A short description of the non-compliance, and - c.
 The location (including coordinates), date, and time of the non-compliance.
-In the event the exact information cannot be provided, provide the best information available.
+In the event the exact information cannot be provided, the notification will provide the best information available.

-In accordance with Condition 11 of the EPBC Approval, UWF will provide further written information to the Department of the non-compliance.
-The further notification will be provided no later than 10 business days after becoming aware of the non-compliance, and it will specify:
+In accordance with Condition 11 of the EPBC Approval, UWF will provide further written details to the Department of the non-compliance.
+The further written details will be provided no later than 10 business days after becoming aware of the non-compliance specifying: